 Maybe it's tax time and you want to verify your 1099 earnings.
 Or perhaps you're doing some financial planning and want to know what you've received for your contract work with Doordash.

-How can I tell how much I earned with Doordash when Doordash doesn't provide a record of your earnings?
+We don't get pay stubs and there's no W2.
+How can I tell how much I earned with Doordash when there is no Doordash earnings statement?

 Doordash: worst in class for contractor records

 There is no portal for Dashers who want to pull up a record of their earnings.

 You used to be able to log in at Driver.Doordash.com.
 However, all you could get there is an estimate of your miles driven.
 That estimate is only loaded annually, if that, and only captures about a third of your miles.
 There was no earnings statement.